ucb-bar/gemmini/README.md

 * add custom datatypes to Gemmini.
 * write your own Gemmini programs.
 * profile your workloads using Gemmini's performance counters.

+Also, consider learning about [FireSim](fires.im), a platform for FPGA-accelerated cycle-accurate simulation.
+We use FireSim to run end-to-end DNN workloads that would take too long to run on Verilator/VCS.
+FireSim also allows users to check that their Gemmini hardware/software will work when running on a Linux environment.

 Or, continue reading the rest of this document for descriptions of Gemmini's architecture, ISA, and configuration parameters.